Eucera fasciatella

 North American Nomia species are differentiated by such traits as the presence and completeness of iridescent bands on the bees' abdomens; the absence or presence of such bands on the first abdominal segment in particular; the pitting on the bees' faces, thoraxes and abdominal segments; and (in males) the color of the bees' antennae.

 Males are often identified in part by leg traits.
-Males' legs differ in the degree to which they are enlarged, and by their color.
-The hind-leg tibias of male Nomia tetrozonata, for example, have pale-gold areas that expand above the leg spurs in a roughly triangular shape, as shown in the photographs below.
-The tibias of alkali bees (Nomia melanderi) are even more enlarged.
-One Texas species, Nomia nortoni, has grossly dilated tibias clearly visible to the naked eye.
+Males' legs differ in the degree to which their hind-leg tibiae are enlarged, and by their color.
+The hind-leg tibiae of male Nomia tetrazonata, for example, have pale-gold areas that expand above the leg spurs in a roughly triangular shape, as shown in the photographs below.
+One Texas species, Nomia nortoni, has grossly dilated tibiae clearly visible to the naked eye.

-Dieunomia, like Nomia bees, belong to the bee tribe Nomini of the sweat bee subfamily Nomiinae.
-Dieunomia range greatly in size, from as large as 23 mm, to as small as 7 mm -- like the Nevada Dieunomia shown at right and below.
-Dieunomia are solitary bees, each building its own nest.
+Dieunomia are solitary bees, with each female building its own individual nest.
 Nonetheless, Dieunomia sometimes nest in large aggregations in sandy soil or farmland.
 Because their nests are deep, they can survive plowing.
-Dieunomia are pollen specialists on the plant family Asteraceae.
+Dieunomia are pollen specialists of the plant family Asteraceae.

 Distinguishing traits of Dieunomia

 In The Bees of the World, Charles D. Michener noted these two distinctive traits of Dieunomia: the first segment of the Dieunomia’s abdomen is V-shaped, and it has a concave depression in the middle.
-Michener also wrote that Dieunomia can be distinguished from Nomia by the fact that Dieunomia have bands of hair on the second through fourth segments of their abdomens, while on Nomia those segments are relatively hairless.
-In addition, on Dieunomia, the same segments tend to have some kind of pitting, while on Nomia, the segments lack pits.
+Michener also wrote that Dieunomia can be distinguished from Nomia by the fact that Dieunomia have bands of hair on the second through fourth segments of their abdomens, while on Nomia those segments are relatively hairless and have an enamel-like appearance.
+In addition, on Dieunomia, the same segments tend to have some kind of pitting, while on Nomia, the segments usually lack pits.

-Female Dieunomia have long scopal hairs (on their second through fifth segments), often clearly visible from the sides as well as from below.
+Female Dieunomia, in addition to scopal hairs on their hind-leg tibiae, have long scopal hairs under their abdomens (on the second through fifth sternal segments), often clearly visible from the sides as well as from below.
 Male Dieunomia often have enlarged hind legs; their middle legs may be partly enlarged as well.
-The faces of Dieunomia are roundish in shape, with eyes that seem to meld with the clypeus -- like the face of the Nomia bee shown avoe on this page.
+The faces of Dieunomia are generally similar to those of Nomia - somewhat round, with convergent eyes.

 A male four-banded Nomia on Berlandier's fiddlewood